KSDunne/whisper_riding_school/README.md

 ## Wireframes

 The overall structure was kept from inception of wireframes to final result of the website, however there are small discrepancies where the project evolved e.g. address can be seen in the footer of the wireframes, but in the final project this went into the contact page.
 This was because it visually looked better on the contact page and it is easy for the user to find on the contact page.
+Also, where you see 'contact us' in the nav bar of the wireframes, this ended up being simply 'contact' on the final version of the website, because it looked better and added a better flow to the website.

 ### Index Page Wireframes